iionly/Elgg_1.8_tidypics/README.txt

 IMPORTANT: If you have a previous version of the tidypics plugin installed then disable the plugin on your site and remove the tidypics folder from the mod folder on your server before installing the new version!
 1. copy the tidypics plugin folder into the mod folder on your server,
 2. enable the plugin in the admin section of your site,
+4. check if there's an "Upgrade" button visible on the Tidypics plugin settings page and if yes, FIRST make a DATABASE BACKUP and then execute the upgrade.
 3. configure the plugin settings.
-4. Check if there's an "Upgrade" button visible on the Tidypics plugin settings page and if yes, FIRST make a database backup and then execute the upgrade.